Automation and Processes

 It might be a good idea to say that all timesheets must be closed by Monday 11 a.m.
 Or that all hours must be registered before leaving the office.

 You should be careful not to introduce a tyranny of rules.
-It's better to establish processes you consider manageable and realistic for your colleagues and yourself – and then stick to them.
+Establishing processes you consider manageable and realistic for your colleagues and yourself is better than sticking to them.

 4. Don’t forget the comments